nginx-clojure/nginx-clojure.github.io/More.md

 3.5 Sub/Pub & broadcast Event
 -----------------

 Suppose our Nginx instance has 3 workers (worker process not jvm_workers which is just thread number of thread pool in jvm).
-Now we want to provide sub/pub service. e.g.
+Now we want to provide a sub/pub service. e.g.

 1. Client A connected to nginx worker A and subscribed to uri `/mychannel/sub`
 2. Client B connected to nginx worker B and subscribed to uri `/mychannel/sub`
 3. Client C connected to nginx worker C and publish a message to uri `/mychannel/pub`

-So the service at endpoint of  `/mychannel/pub` must broadcast pub event to Client A and Client B.
+So the service at endpoint of  `/mychannel/pub` must broadcast a pub event to Client A and Client B.
-Although for large-scale application we can use sub/pub service from Redis on nginx-clojure ,  for small-scale or medium-scale application this feature will make the dev life easier.
+Although for large-scale application we can use a sub/pub service from Redis on nginx-clojure.
+For small-scale or medium-scale applications this feature will make the dev's life easier.

 More details can be found from [Pub/Sub Among Nginx Worker Processes](subpub.html)

 3.6 Asynchronous Client Channel
 -----------------

-Asynchronous Client Channel is wrapper of Asynchronous Client Socket for more easier usage.
+Asynchronous Client Channel is a wrapper of Asynchronous Client Socket made for more easier usage.
-So far Asynchronous Channel *cann't* work with thread pool mode.
-The Asynchronous Channel API is a little like Java 7 NIO.2 Asynchronous Channel and more details can be found from issue #37 and it comments [Asynchronous Channel API][].
+So far Asynchronous Channel *can't* work with thread pool mode.
+The Asynchronous Channel API is similar to Java 7 NIO.2 Asynchronous Channel and more details can be found from issue #37 and its comments [Asynchronous Channel API][].

-Here 's an example which is to get content from mirror.bit.edu.cn:8080 and sent it to client.
+Here's an example which is retrieving content from mirror.bit.edu.cn:8080 and sending it to the client.

 * [Clojure Example](https://github.com/nginx-clojure/nginx-clojure/blob/master/test/clojure/nginx/clojure/asyn_channel_handlers_for_test.clj)
 * [Java Example](https://github.com/nginx-clojure/nginx-clojure/blob/master/test/java/nginx/clojure/net/SimpleHandler4TestNginxClojureAsynChannel.java)